 - Vanilla Extract: A flavor booster that complements the citrus and adds a hint of warmth.

-- Blood Orange Juice and Zest: The star ingredients that bring bold, tangy flavor and a vibrant aroma.
+- Orange Juice and Zest: The star ingredients that bring bold, tangy flavor and a vibrant aroma.

 - Poppy Seeds: These tiny seeds add a nutty flavor and delightful crunch, making every bite interesting.